Derivative Securities

 One-Breath Recap

-A derivative draws its value from an underlying asset.
-A call is the right to buy 100 shares and a put the right to sell, with buyers holding rights and writers holding obligations, all issued and guaranteed by the Options Clearing Corporation, which erases counterparty risk.
-Only in-the-money options have intrinsic value, and "call up, put down" fixes both direction and break-even.
-The corporation itself issues rights (short-term, below-market, anti-dilution) and warrants (long-term, above-market, a bond sweetener), both dilutive when exercised.
+A derivative draws its value from an underlying asset; a standard equity option is the right to buy (call) or sell (put) 100 shares, with buyers holding rights and writers holding obligations, all issued and guaranteed by the Options Clearing Corporation, which erases counterparty risk.
+Only in-the-money options have intrinsic value, "call up, put down" fixes both direction and break-even, equity options settle in shares while index options settle in cash, and the corporation itself issues rights (short-term, below-market, anti-dilution) and warrants (long-term, above-market, a bond sweetener), both dilutive when exercised.
 Futures and forwards obligate both parties: futures are standardized, exchange-traded, cleared, and carry a performance-bond margin restored to the initial level, while forwards are private, customizable, and stuck with counterparty risk.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Derivative Securities unit for the complete lesson.
+Read the full Derivative Securities unit.